Going round to schools and festivals is tremendously exciting, because you never know what you're going to find.

 Enjoy the visit!

-Welcome Biography Books Journal Visits Questions Loves Hates Links and Contact
+Welcome Blog Biography Books Journal Visits Questions Loves Hates Links and Contact